cfuchs2023/OGA/README.md

 |–– imagenet/
 ```
 # Computing features
-main.py needs to have acces to cached features and targets.
+main.py needs to have access to cached features and targets.
 Targets must be encoded as a single integer per sample, corresponding to the class index.
 features and targets must be stored at root_cache_path/{dataset}/cache for each dataset.
 --root_cache_path defaults to --root_data_path if not precised.
 You can use compute_features.py to compute and store features and labels.